-- 9.4.7.
-The U.S. government strongly enforcing U.S. trademarks and patents, particularly when U.S. government entities consider sharing intellectual property with foreign trading partners; - 9.4.8.
-Better reciprocal agreements between the United States and Canada to protect U.S. producers in collecting monies due in private sales transactions; - 9.4.9.
-All reporting, monitoring and inspection requirements being fully adhered to by importing countries and strictly enforced by the appropriate agencies. - 9.5.
-Legislation should be enacted which provides financial assistance for costs of research and legal services incurred by farmers or their representatives who show prima facie evidence of injury and/or successfully file trade relief petitions seeking relief from unfair trade practices. - 9.6.
+- 10.7.
+Legislation should be enacted which provides financial assistance for costs of research and legal services incurred by farmers or their representatives who show prima facie evidence of injury and/or successfully file trade relief petitions seeking relief from unfair trade practices. - 10.8.
 Countervailing duties should be imposed on imports which are subsidized and the U.S. government should not waive such duties until it finds the production or export of the commodity exported to the United States has ceased to be subsidized.
 We support legislation that would allow countervailing duties to be imposed quickly when such subsidies are proven.
-Until trade distorting subsidies are reduced or eliminated, we support import tariffs on subsidized agriculture product imports into the U.S. in order that U.S. agriculture products may remain competitive in the marketplace. - 9.7.
-We oppose the use of technical customs classification rulings to modify the correct and legal duty on imported products. - 9.8.
+Until trade distorting subsidies are reduced or eliminated, we support tariffs on subsidized agriculture product imports into the U.S. in order that U.S. agriculture products may remain competitive in the marketplace. - 10.9.
+We oppose the use of technical customs classification rulings to modify the correct and legal duty on imported products. - 10.10.
 We call for a return to adherence to the Normal Trade Relations (NTR) principle as a step in making WTO a viable organization for handling trade problems.
 The United States should approve NTR tariff treatment for any country that agrees to reciprocate and conduct itself in accordance with WTO rules.
-China should adhere to the rules set by the WTO and be closely monitored to ensure agricultural trade commitments are upheld. - 9.9.
+China should adhere to the rules set by the WTO and be closely monitored to ensure agricultural trade commitments are upheld. - 10.11.
 We support, with Canada and Mexico, strict enforcement of import restrictions and enhanced export support from our government, and we support the concepts of equivalent quality inspections for domestic and foreign products.
 We support measures that would better protect producers who ship vegetables to Canada, especially in regard to grades and standards.
-Trade relief should be negotiated with Canada and Mexico to protect regional producers of fresh fruits, vegetables and nursery products. - 9.10.
-We urge a reciprocal agreement be executed between the U.S. and Canada for the transportation of agricultural and forestry commodities and transshipment to noncontiguous states. - 9.11.
-We support the negotiation and implementation of a revised Softwood Lumber Agreement so domestic timber producers are protected from unfairly subsidized and dumped Canadian imports. - 9.12.
-We support efforts to develop a multinational approach, including WTO action, to pressure China to address unfair trade and business practices, including: 9.12.1.
-Failure to meet WTO import quotas and obligations; - 9.12.2.
-Intellectual property theft; and - 9.12.3.
+Trade relief should be negotiated with Canada and Mexico to protect regional producers of fresh fruits, vegetables and nursery products. - 10.12.
+We urge a reciprocal agreement be executed between the U.S. and Canada for the transportation of agricultural and forestry commodities and transshipment to noncontiguous states. - 10.13.
+We support the negotiation and implementation of a revised Softwood Lumber Agreement so domestic timber producers are protected from unfairly subsidized and dumped Canadian imports. - 10.14.
+We support efforts to develop a multinational approach, including WTO action, to pressure China to address unfair trade and business practices, including: - 10.14.1.
+Failure to meet WTO import quotas and obligations; - 10.14.2.
+Intellectual property theft; and - 10.14.3.
 Forced technology transfers.

-10. Embargoes/Sanctions
+11. Embargoes/Sanctions